Example simple string replacement macro

-The following example walks through the process of using macros, from defining the macro in a template, to creating a Lambda function for the macro, and then to using the macro in a template.
+The following example walks you through the process of using macros, from defining the macro in a template, to creating a Lambda function for the macro, and then to using the macro in a template.

 In this example, we create a simple macro that inserts the specified string in place